jaras209/autodiff_engine/README.md

 ## Mathematical Background

-### Forward Mode Automatic Differentiation
+### Reverse-Mode Automatic Differentiation (Backpropagation)

-Forward mode autodiff computes gradients by propagating derivatives forward through the computational graph.
-For each operation, we compute both the function value and its derivative simultaneously.
+This implementation uses reverse-mode autodiff, which computes gradients by:
+1. **Forward Pass**: Computing function values and building the computational graph
+2. **Backward Pass**: Propagating gradients backward through the graph using the chain rule

+Reverse-mode autodiff is particularly efficient for functions with many inputs and few outputs, making it ideal for machine learning applications.

 ### Chain Rule